menascii/mnist_cnn/README.md

 # mnist_cnn
 machine learning mnist database digit recognition using a convolutional neural network in C++

-*Note: This program is still in developmet.
-Current feature include: reading the image, setting the zero pad, and convolving the image using filter maps created with random weights.
+*Note: This program is still in development.
+Current features include: reading the image, setting the zero pad, and convolving the image using filter maps created with random weights.

 1)
 mnist training program in c++